 Do you withdraw when stressed?
 Fair enough.
-But given that we are in a pandemic do try to keep at least some connection with others so they don’t worry you are now not well.
+But do try to keep at least some connection with others as it connection is shown to help lessen depression.

 But be wary of using gratitude and ‘positive thinking‘ to repress feelings.
 Grief doesn’t go away if we ignore it, it just gets delayed or comes out in other, sometimes more destructive ways down the line.

 If you find it hard to express your emotions with friends and family, or don’t have anyone to talk to?
 Consider grief counselling over the internet.
 It can be a huge relief to talk to someone who understands.